 If you want to use anything on the skin in the treatment area, discuss this with your therapeutic radiographer first.

-Avoid exposing the treated area to extremes of temperature such as hot water bottles, heat pads, saunas or ice packs during treatment.
+Avoid exposing the treated area to very hot or cold temperatures such as hot water bottles, heat pads, saunas or ice packs during treatment.

 Avoid exposing the treated area to the sun while having radiotherapy and until any skin reaction has settled down.

 The skin in the treated area will remain sensitive to the sun for some time after treatment.
-Use a sunscreen with a high sun protection factor (SPF).
-Apply the cream under clothes too as it’s possible to get sunburnt through clothing.
+Use a sunscreen with a high SPF.
+Apply the cream under clothes too as you can get sunburnt through clothing.